treytiderman/av-server/README.md

 ## Tools

-I refer to the computer that this application is running on at "the server"
+I refer to the computer that this application is running on "the server"

 ### Server v0.3
 - [x] HTTP Server